stefanman125/ImmersiveTableTop/README.md

 - Root (WIP)
 - Risk 2210 AD (WIP)

-## Twilight Imperium Fourth Edition
+## Twilight Imperium Fourth Edition (Including the Prophecy of Kings Expansion)

 Some features included in the TI4 module include: